Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/README.md

 - Use modern tools and toolkits such as Observable, Tableau, p5.js, and Vega-Lite

 Professional Issues (for EE)
--To discuss a number of possible topics:
+- To discuss a number of possible topics:
     - After you graduate
     - Starting a job
     - Salary negotiation and realistic earning expectations